Xtendera/Xtendera/README.md

 ### This is me!

 Hi, I am a 13 yr old who learned coding by watching videos on Youtube.
 I started with HTML/Javascript, and now I know over 13 different languages!
 I am working for Deepshift Labs sometimes on their website.
-I work as an open-source developer by myself, and I making server plugins for an anarchy server (aae.rip).
+I work as an open-source developer by myself.

 - [Reddit](https://reddit.com/user/xtendera)